 We know that biological sex impacts gut function and the microbiome, and there’s now convincing evidence that sex hormones drive at least some of the differences between men and women.
 Frustratingly however, there are big gaps in our knowledge as to how these relationships impact women’s gut health during major hormonal transitions.

-FOLLOW Symprove on social media, for more tips and advice on taking care of your gut.
+Give Symprove a follow on Instagram, for more tips and advice on taking care of your gut.

 Find out the nutritional needs over a woman's lifespan.